yangshun/tech-interview-handbook/contents/during-coding-interview.md

   - A pattern may emerge
 - Think about how you would solve it without a program
   - You may spot a pattern and come up with a general algorithm for it
-- Recall past questions related to the topic, what similar questions in the past have you encountered and what techniques did you use?
+- Recall past questions related to the topic, what similar questions in the past have you encountered and what techniques did you use to solve them?
-- Enumerate through the common data structures and whether they can be applied to the question
+- Enumerate through the common data structures and whether they can be applied to the question.
+There really aren't that many - stack, queue, dictionary, heap, graph, etc.
   - Dictionaries/maps are extremely common in making algorithms more efficient
 - Look out for repeated work and determine if you can cache those computations
   - Trade off memory for speed

 ## While coding

-Write your code with good coding style.
+Write your code with a neat coding style (consistent indentation, spacing around your operators).
 Reading code written by others is usually not an enjoyable task.
 Reading horribly-formatted code by others makes it worse.
 Your goal is to make your interviewer understand the code you have written so that they can quickly evaluate if your code does what you say it does and whether it solves the given problem.
 Use clear variable names, avoid single letter names unless they are for iteration.
 However, if you are coding on a whiteboard, you might not want to use extremely verbose variable names for the sake of reducing the amount you have to write.
 Abbreviations are usually fine if you explain what it means beforehand.

 Always be explaining what you are currently writing/typing to the interviewer.
 This is not about literally reading out what you are typing to the interviewer.
 Talk about the section of the code you are currently implementing at a higher level, explain why it is written as such and what it is trying to achieve.